Dairy farmers

 Audits are conducted to determine whether or not you have complied with the requirements of your approved food safety program, and if the program is still adequate for the business being conducted.

-Dairy farmer licensees are required to be audited at a minimum of once every two years, with the first audit required to be conducted within three to six months of the commencement of operations.
+Dairy farmer licensees are required to be audited at least once during a licence period, with the first audit required to be conducted within three to six months of the commencement of operations.

 Approved auditors